carry0987/Paginator-JS/docs/plugins/table/usage.md

 ---

 :::tip
-Install the `paginatorjs-list` plugin if you haven't already.
+Install the `paginatorjs-table` plugin if you haven't already.
 Follow the [installation manual](./index.md).
 :::

 ## Example

-In order to install the List plugin, set pluginContainer and instantiate the plugin:
+In order to install the Table plugin, set pluginContainer and instantiate the plugin:

 ```ts paginator
 const paginator = new Paginator({